I am regularly amazed by this simple truth: baby steps with consistency can lead to powerful results.

 Our culture does not honor our need for rest and we are a fairly stressed out, unhealthy population.
 You will be going against the grain if you purpose to practice rest more in 2017.
 But listen in now to what your mind, body, and spirit are telling you.
-Maybe the one simple health shift you most need is to make space for more purposeful rest; What would that look like for you?
+Maybe the one simple health shift you most need is to make space for more purposeful rest; what would that look, sound, and feel like for you?

 For years I have been working on managing anxiety and stress, setting boundaries and simplifying life to reduce stress, reading and taking courses on mindfulness.
 But this book (referral link) helped me really comprehend that not all stress is bad.
 That stress is, in fact, a natural part of a joyful, full, beautiful life.

 It was the right book at the right time and my focus is shifting from getting rid of stress to embracing it more often when it is attached to a purposeful goal I have set for myself or at least to recognizing its potential benefits.

 My new stress mindset has been a significant factor in permitting me to step out into the work I want to do, into new experiences without trying to control the outcome, into a little more risk-taking even.
 If you don’t want to read the book, listen to this TED Talk for a little taste test of what I am talking about.
 Do I even have to ask – is stress an issue in your life?
 Would you benefit from a healthier stress mindset?